eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 ## Features

-- **MIDI TRS**: MIDI IN and MIDI Thru via 3.5mm TRS ports, with MIDI Thru available on all 16 MIDI channels.
+- **MIDI TRS**: MIDI IN via 3.5mm TRS port.
+MIDI thru in the future.

 - **14 Presets**: Each MIDI channel up to Channel 14 has its own dedicated preset.